 4. Ensure your website is https

 In early 2017, Google began marking websites using http as non-secure.
-That means visitors could see something like this when they land on an http site this year:
+That means visitors could see something like this when they land on an http site now:

 Yikes!
 We're sure you don't want any of your website visitors seeing that message.
 Nothing can make them exit your website sooner than an insecure or untrustworthy connection.